JuliaConstraints/LocalSearchSolvers.jl/docs/src/sudoku.md

 # Sudoku

 Doc is still in construction.
-Please check models/sudoku.jl for details on the implementation.
+Please check `sudoku.jl` in `ConstraintModels.jl` for details on the implementation.

 ## Constructing a sudoku model

 ```@docs
-LocalSearchSolvers.sudoku
+ConstraintModels.sudoku
 ```